Associate Professor Jon NewtonSenior lecturer; HDR supervisor

 Contact Jon Newton

 I came to my role at Alphacrucis College after serving for nine years at Harvest Bible College, most recently as Dean of Postgraduate Studies and Research.
 My PhD was gained at Deakin University (conferred 2007) with a thesis entitled "Postmodernism, Christianity and the Book of Revelation."
 I am the author of two books: Revelation Reclaimed: The Use and Misuse of the Apocalypse (Paternoster 2009) and The Revelation Worldview (Wipf and Stock 2015).
 I also edited New Frontiers: Redefining Christian Ministry for 21st Century Contexts (Mosaic 2013).
 I have also had a number of articles published in peer-reviewed journals such as Australian Biblical Review, Colloquium, Heythrop Journal and Journal of Pentecostal Theology.
-I am the editor of the Journal of Contemporary Ministry.
-Currently I am working on a commentary on Revelation for a new Pentecostal commentary series.
-My other main research interest is Australian Pentecostalism.
+I was the founding editor of the Journal of Contemporary Ministry.
+Currently I am working on a commentary on Revelation for a new Pentecostal commentary series (contracted with Wipf and Stock publishers in USA).
+My other main research interest is Australian Pentecostalism; I am now working on a new research project involving recording the stories of older Pentecostal ministers in Australia for future research especially on the post-1970 period..

 In other areas of life, I am married to Judy (since 1977) and we attend New Horizons Christian Church, Whittlesea, having served as senior ministers of Oasis Church in Hampton, a bayside suburb of Melbourne, 2011-2018.
 We moved to Kilmore in March 2019 and run a Christian home group there.
 We have five married children and four grandchildren.
 In my spare time, I am passionate about coffee, rugby, classical music, traveling and walking.